Sarpatta Parambarai: Plot

 Kabilan recovers from an injury to the back of the head and decides to quit boxing and live a modest life with Bakkiyam and his wife Mariyamma.
 Kabilan and Vetri decide to visit Rangan in prison, but they happen to encounter Thaniga who provokes Kabilan.
 In a fit of rage, Kabilan attacks Thaniga with a sword and is imprisoned for six months.

 In 1978, Kabilan is working with Vetri to brew liquor.
-Their undertaking is initially illegal but Ventri uses his connections as a member of Tamil Nadu's ruling All India Anna Dravida Munnetra Kazhagam (AIADMK) party to legitimize the business and grow rich while employing Kabilan as a henchman.
+Their undertaking is initially illegal but Vetri uses his connections as a member of Tamil Nadu's ruling All India Anna Dravida Munnetra Kazhagam (AIADMK) party to legitimize the business and grow rich while employing Kabilan as a henchman.
 Kabilan becomes an alcoholic, straining his relationships with his mother and his wife.
 Released from prison in 1979, Rangan is disturbed by how Kabilan has changed.

 Kabilan watches as Raman is thoroughly defeated by Vembuli in a boxing match.
 Afterwards, Kabilan, supported by Daddy, challenges Vembuli to a rematch due to the disruption of their earlier match.
 Embarrassed, Vembuli accepts.
-Rangan wants to substitute another boxer because of Kabilan's lack of fitness, and Ventri tries to dissuade Kabilan by offering him a better position in his business, but Kabilan angrily insists on fighting.
+Rangan wants to substitute another boxer because of Kabilan's lack of fitness, and Vetri tries to dissuade Kabilan by offering him a better position in his business, but Kabilan angrily insists on fighting.

 Kabilan laments his personal and boxing failures to Bakkiyam.
 She reassures him and encourages him to redeem himself through boxing, explaining that she had discouraged him earlier because she didn't want him to become a thug.
 The next day, Daddy sends Kabilan to train under Munirathnam's friend and former Sarpatta boxer, 'Beedi' Rayappan.
 Kabilan regains his fitness and improves his technique.
 In the match, Vembuli dominates the early rounds and dislocates Kabilan's left shoulder, but with encouragement from Rangan, Vetri, Meeran, and other Sarpatta members, Kabilan knocks out Vembuli in the final round.
 After years of failures, the Sarpatta clan achieves its prime-match victory.